qureshiaquib/qureshiaquib.github.io/_posts/2024-12-27-azure-elastic-san-cost-comparison.md

 Now, you can combine your storage requirements for multiple applications and put that in single Elastic SAN.
 You get cost and consolidated storage advantages.\
 One thing you’ll need to keep in mind, you can’t put all critical prod applications which requires IOPS and throughput at same time in single ESAN.
 Hence you need to spread evenly across multiple ESAN instances.
 This is because of the IOPS/Throughput if all the apps require at the same time then ESAN would need to be either scaled to that limit or else ESAN will start throttling.\
-You can have 200 Volume groups, and one volume group can have up to 1000 volumes.
+Total of 20,000 volumes are supported.
 So, you can have a large set of applications clubbed in single ESAN.

 ## ESAN volume data travels over network
 As an Azure Admin, you may already know every VM has got disk and network throttling limit assigned to it.
 Lower the VM SKU, lower the limit.
 If you attach a 4TB Premium SSD disk to a VM with size D4s_v5, even though disk IOPS is 7500 IOPS, you’ll not be able to use this much IOPS.
 Because VM itself supports max of 6400 IOPS.
 You’ll need to change your VM size and choose higher SKU even though you don’t require higher CPU and Memory.